-Grand opening of the airport coincided with the celebrations of the 95th anniversary of Turkey becoming a Republic.
+The grand opening of the airport coincided with the celebrations of the 95th anniversary of Turkey becoming a Republic.
 The airport was opened on October 29, 2018.
-Its official name – confirmed on the opening day by President Erdogan – is “Istanbul New Airport”.
+Its official name – confirmed on an opening day by President Erdogan – is “Istanbul New Airport”.
 However, the full launch of the airport and its final expansion were spread over time for 10 years.

-In the phase one (October-December’18) of the New Airport, there were launched two operational runways and two local airlines.
+In phase one (October-December’18) of the New Airport, there were launched two operational runways and two local airlines.
 By December 2018 both airports (“New Airport” and Atatürk Airport) will operate simultaneously.
 At the end of 2018, the third operational runway will be opened there.
-In the same time, the currently operating Atatürk Airport will be closed.
+At the same time, the currently operating Atatürk Airport will be closed.
 At this point, the new airport will have the world’s largest single roofed terminal, with an area of 15 million square feet.
-It is also estiamted to have a capacity of 90 million passengers per year.
+It is also estimated to have a capacity of 90 million passengers per year.
 It will officially complete phase one of the construction works.

 By 2028, the new airport is going to operate with 6 runways and its annual capacity is estimated at 200 million passengers.
 Is it possible?
 As a comparison – in 2017 the Atatürk Airport reached the result of 64 million passengers.
 The current largest airport in the world – Hartsfield-Jackson International Airport in Atlanta, in 2017 had 104 million passengers passing through its terminal.
 It seems, therefore, that plans for the development of the new airport in Istanbul are very ambitious.
 The New Airport will occupy an area of approximately 76 thousand square kilometres, which (as a comparison) will be larger than the area of Manhattan Island (56 km2).

 When the new airport is completed – it will be the largest one in the world with an unimaginable network of connections to over 300 destinations.

 Architecture and ecology